-- Ensures that the teacher has the highest possible expectations for each child in their class. - Ensures all teaching is based on what your child already knows, can do and understands in order to help them progress. - Involves various ways of teaching so that your child is fully involved in learning in class.
+• Ensures that the teacher has high aspirations for each child in their class.

+• Ensures all teaching is based on what your child already knows, can do and understands in order to help them progress.

+• Involves various ways of teaching so that your child is fully involved in learning in class.